 Back in March 2016, Google announced a complete redesign of its Google AdWords interface in order to adapt to marketing in a mobile-first world.
+They’ve recently announced that the old interface will be disappearing in the next couple of weeks, so it’s a good idea to familiarise yourself with the new interface.

 AdWords was first created over 15 years ago and although we’ve seen a small number of updates in the last few years, it’s hard to deny that the platform is looking increasingly dated.